 Most Cambodians cook on wood charcoal, which contributes to the country’s rampant deforestation and air pollution.
 A pioneering Cambodian business is turning leftover coconut shells and other waste into clean-burning briquettes for use as cooking fuel in Phnom Penh’s homes and restaurants.

-Led by Carlo Figà Talamanca, Sustainable Green Fuel Enterprise can scarcely keep up with demand.
+Led by Carlo Figà Talamanca, Khmer Green Charcoal Co. can scarcely keep up with demand.
 Users like Lin Haiy, who runs a family restaurant explains why the briquettes are so popular:

 The old charcoal used to burn your clothes and it was smoky and dirty.
 This is much better: it burns longer.